SurrogateInc/surrortg-sdk/docs/source/getting_started.md

 ```

-If you want to know what resolutions and formats your camera supports use v4l2-utils (you need to install v4l2-utils first):
+If you want to know what resolutions and formats your `usb camera` supports use v4l2-utils (`sudo apt install v4l-utils`):

 ```
 v4l2-utils -d /dev/video<ID> --list-formats-ext